There are so many creative people who dream of becoming a home stager.

 The business insights I gained along my journey are sprinkled throughout my stories of becoming a home stager in my 40s.

 From bribing a vice principal with one of my paintings in high school (so I could take more art instead of gym), through selling the most Girl Guide cookies in the country, to running a marketing communications business and having a child on my own.

 I share about giving up my career several times as I reinvented myself and tried to find more meaning in my work.

 I talk about how I supported myself and my daughter as a floorcloth artist, and how that first got me into visiting client homes and seeing (and adding to) their decor.
 How I added home staging into the mix once I realized from several of my own house flips that I had a marketable talent for decorating houses to sell for top dollar.

 Then how I ended up being featured by CNN, The Wall Street Journal and HGTV (which no one including me would have ever predicted!).
-And how my little one got to share in the experience from the control booths at TV and radio stations.
+And how my kiddo got to share in the experience from the control booths at TV and radio stations.

-This media attention eventually led to creating and offering the Staging Diva Home Staging Business Training Program because of the hundreds of emails I was getting from struggling home stagers who had no idea how to make a living despite taking prior home staging courses.
+This media attention eventually led to creating and offering the Staging Diva Home Staging Business Training Program.
+I was getting hundreds of emails from struggling home stagers who had no idea how to make a living despite taking prior home staging courses.